Can I Get a Secured Loan for Poor Credit, and What is the Process?

 When it comes to loan approval, every lender has its own set of criteria to assess prospective borrowers.
 They look at a wide range of factors beyond an individual’s credit score.

 Loan companies also run credit checks to see if you have any issues that could potentially be problematic for them.
-For instance, they’ll want to see if there are any county court judgements (CCJ) against you or if you’ve recently declared bankruptcy.
+For instance, they’ll want to see if you have any county court judgements (CCJs) against you or if you recently declared bankruptcy.

-Do I qualify for a bad credit loan?
+Do I qualify for an adverse credit secured loan?

-Secured bad credit loans minimise the lender’s risk exposure since they can always dispose of the asset they’re holding as security in the event that the borrower defaults on the loan.
-Most specialist lenders will approve you for a secured loan – even with bad credit – provided you can prove that you can make the monthly repayments comfortably.
+Secured loans for bad credit minimise the lender’s risk exposure since the lender can always dispose of the asset they’re holding as security in the event that the borrower defaults on the loan.
+Most specialist lenders will approve you for a secured loan—even with bad credit—provided you can prove that you can comfortably make the monthly repayments.

 They will then calculate what percentage of your income would be required to service your existing loan, the proposed loan, and your month-to-month living expenses.
 If it meets the stipulated threshold, they will approve your loan application but cap it at a specific amount based on the outcome of the affordability assessment.